MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 Then `echo "defg" > /proc/rust-proc-file && cat /proc/rust-proc-file` and
 see that only `defg` is displayed in the terminal.

-Then `echo "defg" >> /proc/rust-proc-file && cat /proc/rust-proc-file` and
+Then `echo "abcd" >> /proc/rust-proc-file && cat /proc/rust-proc-file` and
 see that `defg\nabcd` is displayed in the terminal.

 That's a simple test to cover very basic `open`, `read`, and `write` functionality,